Afraid of Your First Job Change - Concrete Steps to Overcome the Fear

 Not Knowing Your Market Value

 Internal evaluations and market evaluations are different things.
 You might not be competitive despite being highly rated internally, or you might be in high demand despite feeling overlooked at your current company.
 This uncertainty breeds anxiety.
 Simply registering on job sites and observing recruiter responses can give you a rough sense of your market value.
+Many people who actually register discover that their skills are more sought-after than expected, and anxiety gets replaced by concrete data.

 The New Job Might Be Worse

 The reverse of "the grass is always greener" - the fear that the new grass might be dead.
 Counter this by asking detailed questions during interviews, cross-referencing multiple review sites, and speaking with current employees when possible.
+The golden rule is never to rely on a single source; cross-check at least three independent sources of information.

 Worrying It's Too Late

 Whether you're 25 or 35, many people feel "it might be too late," but in reality, skills and experience quality matter more than age.
 Late twenties are welcomed as second-wave graduates, early thirties are valued as immediate contributors, and late thirties onward can leverage management experience.
+Every age bracket has its own unique strengths.

 Caring About Others' Reactions

 In Japan, where the value of "sticking it out" runs deep, some people react negatively to early job changes.
 But career decisions are your responsibility to your own life - you have no obligation to follow others' values.
+Listen to outside opinions as reference points, but make your final judgment by your own criteria.

 Three Steps to Turn Fear Into Action